It Is Not About 3M, It Is About You

 Given the stability the company offers, it is more about comparing to other options in your portfolio rather that discussing the business itself.

-You can write a book about investing in 3M (MMM), the great business it is, the 118,000 patents it has, the PFAS legal liability issues it has, the fact it has been paying a growing dividend for 61 years and many other things.
+You can write a book about investing in 3M (NYSE:MMM), the great business it is, the 118,000 patents it has, the PFAS legal liability issues it has, the fact it has been paying a growing dividend for 61 years and many other things.

 Then, you can write another book about how the market perceives MMM, what will be the valuation, is the stock oversold, undervalued, what will the upcoming quarters look like etc.